 I'd like to extend a huge thank you to Faustina Banh and Sara Kerr for all of their help and making this blog possible.

-Join Sara Kerr (ZGM's Senior Media Manager), Colby Doyle and Faustina Banh (both Data & Insights Strategists) as we wade into how this is going to unfold and the best way to prep for what's about to happen in 2021.
+Watch Sara Kerr (ZGM's Senior Media Manager), Colby Doyle and Faustina Banh (both Data Insights Strategists) as they wade into how this is going to unfold and the best way to prep for what's about to happen in 2021.